Trump accused of breaking campaign laws by teasing 2024 run

 “Our country is spiraling into disaster because of the Democrats’ failures, and instead of reversing course to provide needed relief to American families, they are busy filing frivolous complaints that have zero merit,” he said.

 It’s unclear how the commission would proceed with the case, which joins a backlogged docket.
+Sometimes criticized as ineffective and far too slow in its decisions, the six commissioners — three Democrats and three Republicans — often deadlock along party lines, resulting in frequent dismissals.

+Last year, for instance, the commission dropped its inquiry into whether Trump violated campaign finance laws when he allegedly instructed his personal lawyer to pay porn star Stormy Daniels $130,000 in hush money to stay quiet about their alleged sexual relationship before the 2016 election after its commissioners deadlocked 2-2.

 In February, the FEC opted not to hold Trump accountable for “soft money” violations that his campaign had previously acknowledged.

 Trump has been teasing the prospect of another run since before he left office.
 At a White House Christmas party in December 2020, Trump told guests that it had “been an amazing four years.”